-BWBRS Description: Bonner Curriculum workshop examines several different awareness campaigns and leads participants in creating their own.
 Overview: Students will likely find themselves leading any number of campaigns: be it challenging a city ordinance, running for student government, or raising awareness/funds for a specific cause, the strategies for organizing your community with a campaign are fairly universal.
 This training seeks to examine a few of these tactics, and to engage students to think critically about how best to implement them.
-Category: Project planning; project management; goal setting; advocacy; general leadership Level: Moderate to advanced; assumes participants will be involved in leading action-planning and projects Recommended Bonner Sequence: This workshop could be used at any time during the Bonner experience, but may be most suitable for during sophomore or junior years, especially as part of preparing students for project coordinator roles.
-It can be used in conjunction with any preparation for student team leadership roles.
+Category: Project Planning, Project Management, Goal Setting, Advocacy, General Leadership Level: Applicable towards all students that are interested in learning about leading action-plan and projects.
+Recommended Bonner Sequence: This training is recommended for Bonner Students during the third year, or in conjunction with the 4 x 4 training on diversity and inclusion model.
+It is one of several modules that addresses social and political action connected with civic engagement. r